 In addition to mail, military members and veterans rely heavily on computers, phones, and related services to stay in touch with loved ones as well as to handle their day-to-day tasks, especially after they end their service once and for all.

 We all owe our veterans a great deal for their sacrifices for all of us.
 When industries acknowledge that sacrifice by offering discounts to put money back in the pockets of veterans, it is a wonderful thing.
-The key is to make sure veterans are aware of these discounts and taking advantage of them.
+The key is to make sure veterans are aware of these discounts and take advantage of them.
 It never hurts to ask if a veteran’s discount is offered, no matter where you are.
 These types of deals are not always advertised or listed, which should not stand in the way of veterans getting a little back for all they have given.